john-pachec0/Monitor/APP_STORE_METADATA.md

 • ✓ Encrypted at rest with iOS device encryption
 • ✓ We can't access your data—even if we wanted to

-Your thoughts, reframes, and mental health data never leave your iPhone.
-We built Monitor this way intentionally because privacy matters, especially for mental health.
+Your meal data, feelings, and health information never leave your iPhone.
+We built Monitor this way intentionally because privacy matters, especially for sensitive health data.

-WHY POSTPONE WORRY?
+WHY SELF-MONITORING MATTERS

-Research shows that scheduling worry time (rather than worrying constantly) can reduce overall anxiety.
-Benefits include:

-• Many worries resolve themselves or become less intense
-• You can give worries focused attention rather than scattered rumination
-• You're not interrupted by anxiety throughout the day
-• You build a healthier relationship with anxious thoughts

-BASED ON COGNITIVE BEHAVIORAL THERAPY

-CBT is one of the most researched and effective approaches for anxiety.
-Monitor helps you practice core CBT skills:
+Self-monitoring is a core component of eating disorder treatment and nutrition awareness.
+Research shows benefits include:

+• Increased awareness of eating patterns and triggers
+• Recognition of emotional connections to food
+• Better communication with care providers
+• Accountability without judgment
+• Early identification of concerning behaviors

+DESIGNED FOR RECOVERY

+Monitor supports eating disorder recovery and mindful eating practices.
+Features are based on evidence-based treatment approaches:

+• Non-judgmental tracking - No "good" or "bad" foods
-• Thought awareness - Notice when anxiety shows up
+• Behavior awareness - Recognize patterns without shame
-• Cognitive restructuring - Challenge and reframe thoughts
-• Pattern recognition - Identify thinking traps
-• Evidence evaluation - Separate thoughts from facts
+• Emotional connection - Understand feelings around eating
+• Provider collaboration - Easy sharing with care team

-THIS IS NOT THERAPY
+THIS IS NOT TREATMENT

-Monitor is a self-help tool, not a replacement for professional mental health care.
-If you're experiencing severe anxiety, depression, or thoughts of self-harm, please reach out to a mental health professional.
+Monitor is a self-monitoring tool, not a replacement for professional care.
+If you have a diagnosed eating disorder or are struggling with food and eating, please work with qualified providers.
+This tool works best as a supplement to professional treatment.

 PERFECT FOR

-• Anyone experiencing anxious thoughts
-• People learning CBT techniques
+• People in eating disorder recovery
+• Anyone building mindful eating habits
 • Therapy clients practicing between sessions
-• Privacy-conscious users who want control over their mental health data
+• Privacy-conscious users who want control over their health data
-• People who want to try CBT before committing to therapy
+• People working with dietitians, nutritionists, or therapists

 WHY WE BUILT THIS

-Mental health data is incredibly sensitive.
+Nutrition and eating data is incredibly sensitive.
 Yet most apps sync it to the cloud, create accounts, and track everything you do.
-We built Monitor because we believe your thoughts belong to you—not to servers, not to companies, not to anyone else.
+We built Monitor because we believe your health data belongs to you—not to servers, not to companies, not to anyone else.

-EVIDENCE-BASED & TRANSPARENT
+HONEST & TRANSPARENT

-Monitor is based on established CBT research and principles.
-We're transparent about what the app does (and doesn't do), and we'll never make exaggerated claims about results.
+Monitor is a simple self-monitoring tool.
+We're transparent about what the app does (and doesn't do), and we'll never make exaggerated claims.
+This is a journal, not a cure.

-Download Monitor and start reframing anxious thoughts in complete privacy.
+Download Monitor and start tracking meals in complete privacy.

 ---